Research Grants

 Research Description

-My research focuses on the Immersed Finite Element (IFE) methods for interface problems and their applications.
-IFE methods can be used to solve both static interface problems and moving interface problems.
+My research focuses on immersed finite element (IFE) methods for interface problems and their applications.
+IFE methods are designed to solve partial differential equations with interfaces, including both static and moving interface problems, while allowing the use of meshes that do not necessarily conform to the interface geometry.

 Static Interface Problems

-In science and engineering, many simulations are carried out over domains consisting of multiple materials which are separated by curves or surfaces.
-This usually leads to the so-called interface problems of partial differential equations whose coefficients are discontinuous across the material interface.
-These interface problems can be solved by different types of finite element methods.
+In science and engineering, many simulations are carried out on domains consisting of multiple materials separated by curves or surfaces.
+This often leads to interface problems for partial differential equations, where the coefficients, solutions, or fluxes may be discontinuous across the material interface.
+Such problems can be solved by several classes of finite element methods, depending on how the mesh represents the interface.

-Conventional Finite Element Method can be used to solve the interface problems provided that the solution mesh is tailored to fit the interface geometry (body-fitting mesh).
-Geometrically, such mesh requires each element to be placed essentially on one side of the interface.
+Conventional finite element methods can be used to solve interface problems when the computational mesh is tailored to fit the interface geometry.
+Such a body-fitting mesh typically requires each element to lie essentially on one side of the interface.

-Immersed Finite Element (IFE) Method can use non-body-fitting meshes, such as Cartesian meshes to solve interface problem.
-IFE basis functions are interface-dependent and they are constructed to fit physical interface jump conditions.
-We focus on IFE methods for the second order elliptic interface problems and elasticity interface problems.
-Our research includes both developing efficient IFE methods and carrying out related error estimation.
+Immersed finite element methods can use non-body-fitting meshes, such as Cartesian meshes, to solve interface problems.
+IFE basis functions are interface-dependent and are constructed to incorporate the physical jump conditions across the interface.
+My research in this direction includes the development, analysis, and implementation of IFE methods for elliptic interface problems, elasticity interface problems, and related adaptive algorithms.

 Moving Interface Problems